kirbyware/.github/profile/README.md

-# About Kirbyware LLC
+# About kirbyware LLC

-Kirbyware LLC provides technology services, software, and solutions focused on helping business and teams exploit the power of today's transformational technologies.
+kirbyware LLC provides technology services, software, and solutions focused on helping business and teams exploit the power of today's transformational technologies.

 Owner: [Mark Kirby](https://www.kirbymark.dev/about)